thomazyazima/thomazyazima.github.io/week-1/4-beginning-HTML-CSS/readme.md

 * [Beginners guide to HTML and CSS](http://learn.shayhowe.com/html-css/)
 * [HTML tag cheatsheat](http://skillcrush.com/wp-content/uploads/2012/06/HTML-Cheatsheet-Skillcrush.pdf)

 What other resources can you find?
-Share them in the resources spreadsheet in your google+ community (located in the links on the right)
+Share them in the google+ community.

 #### b.
 Experiment
 Create a new html page in your repository called `dbc1.html`